 There was a clear impact of the 20 Hours ECE policy (introduced 1 July 2007) on ECE fees.
-Fees paid by households fell 34.8% in the year from December 2006 to December 2007.
-Relative to the 4.1% rise in average ordinary-time earnings over the same period, the resulting improvement in average fees relative to average earnings was 37.4%.
+This provides up to 20 hours a week of ECE to children aged 3 and over free of fees.
+Fees paid by households fell 33.6% in the year from June 2007 to June 2008.
+Relative to the 5.2% rise in average ordinary-time earnings over the same period, affordability rose by 36.9%.

 - Statistics New Zealand (2010).
 New Zealand Childcare Survey 2009 (Revised 17 December 2010).
 Wellington: Statistics New Zealand.

 For related statistics on ECE affordability please visit:

 For other indicators on ECE please visit

 For a large range of ECE staistics and related publications please visit: ECE Statistics ECE Publications ECE Services directory Websites of Interest